 to having suffered any hostile attack.
 The still visible embankments seemedto have been constructed around 3300 BCE, but the actual permanent occupation of the area did not occur until well after that date.
 This implies that the promontory had been a beacon or marker site, long before its use as a residential encampment.
 Although we could not see anything beyond the trees around us, it was clear from the remarkable number of ley lines that this had been a significant nodal point at some stage.

 In a recent BSD journal, it was reported that some defensive locations have an energy line along the edge of the main earthwork - presumably to make the defenders seem more numerous or larger than life.
 I was able to verify that this embankment does indeed possess such a line.
 It was interesting to note that the energy dowsed to being 'natural' - and did not seem to have been placed on the edge of the mound at a later date.
+When occupation did take place, it spanned several hundred years, probably in a number of phases - with up to twenty 'huts' built on the mound.
+The sites of the homes of senior members of the occupying clan were noted for us by Larry & Jen, together with a former well location.

 It was interesting to note that some of the hut locations were in places where trees had not grown.
 It seems inconceivable that the heedless foresters of the 50's or 60's, who had planted the serried ranks of fir straight across an evident archaeological site, would have left these specific places on purpose - so perhaps something more subtle was at work here.
 In a similar vein, Ruth discovered a substantial ancient willow, long since overwhelmed by the power of the overgrown, and very acidic, pines - but still a striking natural statue amongst the surrounding uniformity.
 This tree had survived well beyond any rational expectation - perhaps because it stood squarely in the centre of a huge energy spiral marking the heart of the wood.
+Having spent a most enjoyable couple of hours, ankle deep in pine needles and with our heads full of miscellaneous energies, we retired to the home of Allan & Peggy Bennett for refreshment.

 We thought we had finished dowsing for the day, but no - their bungalow was full of positive energies, and the rods came out again.
 Allan & Peggy are talented artists in many mediums, from excellent traditional paintings on canvas, through beautiful pottery to sensational sculptures made from junk recovered from the nearby recycling depot.
 It is not surprising that such intuitive people would choose such an inspirational site, albeit cloaked in a very standard 1970s shell.